EvWilson/sqump/docs/walkthrough.md

 local resp = s.fetch('https://pokeapi.co/api/v2/pokemon/{{.pokemon}}')

-print(s.drill_json('id', resp.body), s.drill_json('types.1.type.name', resp.body))
+local mon = s.from_json(resp.body)
+print(mon.id, mon.types[1].type.name)

 s.export({
-  pokemon = resp.body,
+  pokemon = mon,
 })
 ```
 With this, we can check Pikachu's Pokédex ID and the name of his typing, then export the data we gathered to be used by another script!
-Heads up for the 1-based Lua indexing in `drill_json`.
+Heads up for the 1-based Lua indexing when accessing JSON array indices.
 Next, we'll look at starting to use this information in another script.

 ### Bringing in Kafka
 For this next portion, we'll assume that you have Docker installed.
 We'll be using it to run the `docker-compose.yml` file in this directory to bring up a local Kafka instance to test with.